akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 @@@ note

-The nested structure in the above example is not necessary for combining the materialized values, it just demonstrates how the two features work together.
+The nested structure in the above example is not necessary for combining the materialized values, it demonstrates how the two features work together.
 See @ref:[Combining materialized values](stream-flows-and-basics.md#flow-combine-mat) for further examples of combining materialized values without nesting and hierarchy involved.